lucius-barde/bardic-cms/README.md

 - homePage / : Renders website's public home page.
 - page-{id} /{url} : PageController contains the url rewriting system that generate a route for each public page.
 Oppidum CMS allows a maxium of 3 page sub-levels.

-### UserController
-- userLogin /user/login: renders the login form
-- userPostLogin /user/login (POST): retrieves login form data, tries to login, and returns JSON status or redirects to a callback URL if provided.
-Requires:
-	- param $callback: the callback URL if login succeeded.
-If unset, returns the success message as a JSON status.
-	- bool $callbackIfError: if true, renders login form with the error messsage; if false, returns the error message as a JSON status.
-	- array $userAdmin:
-		- param $login: existing user login
-		- string $password: existing user password
-- userLogout /user/logout: destroys SESSION and returns JSON status.
-Callback to ABSPATH if GET.
-- userSignup /user/signup: renders the signup form
-- userPostSignup /user/signup (POST): retrieves signup form data, creates user and renders the signupValidate action, or re-renders signup form with errors if any.
-Requires:
-	- array $userAdmin:
-		- param $login: new user login
-		- param $email: new user email
-		- string $password: new user password
-		- string $password_confirm: new user password confirmation (identical test)
-	- SITE.allowUserSignup: user signup must be enabled in SITE.params in database.

 ## Classes (Models)
 Classes contain methods called inside controllers.
 They are located in /public/classes.